directraclex/codegovastudio/README.md

-# Kree8 Reimagined
+# CodeGova

-This is a Next.js project for Kree8 Reimagined, a modern software development agency.
+This is a Next.js project for CodeGova, a modern software development agency providing scripts and CMS solutions.

 To get started, run the development server: